Symmetry Sectors in Chord Space and Relational Holography in the DSSYK: Introduction

 Our results also include the evolution of the classical phase space of the DSSYK dual with constraints.
 Motivated by \cite{Rabinovici:2023yex}, we interpret the solutions for the expectation value of the chord number in terms of spread complexity, which we show is dual to a wormhole minimal geodesic length.
 This allows us to find match very precise boundary/bulk quantities, from which we deduce the holographic dictionary (summarized in Tab. \ref{tab:holographic_dictionary}).

-Moreover, we generate Euclidean wormhole partition functions from the ETW brane Hamiltonians following a similar procedure as in JT gravity \cite{Gao:2021uro} or sine-dilaton gravity \cite{Blommaert:2025avl}.
+Moreover, we generate Euclidean wormhole partition functions from the ETW brane Hamiltonians {{based on the corresponding bulk partition functions}} in JT gravity \cite{Gao:2021uro} or sine-dilaton gravity \cite{Blommaert:2025avl}.
 This part of the study is motivated by Euclidean wormholes in higher dimensions (see a modern review in \cite{Hebecker:2018ofv}).
 Euclidean wormholes naturally arise from the sum over topologies in the Euclidean path integral, as well as in certain cases from the Lorentzian path integral (see e.g. \cite{Loges:2022nuw}).
 Very interesting developments show that (up to technical details still debated) Euclidean wormholes are perturbatively stable \cite{Hertog:2024nys,Aguilar-Gutierrez:2023ril,Loges:2022nuw,Marolf:2021kjc,Jonas:2023ipa,Jonas:2023qle,Marolf:2025evo}.
 However, they lead to the appearance of puzzling features.
-For instance, the factorization puzzle in AdS/CFT \cite{Maldacena:2004rf,Witten:1999xp}, which has been treated through several approaches, e.g. \cite{Saad:2021uzi,Saad:2021rcu,Saad:2019pqd,Gesteau:2024gzf,McNamara:2020uza,Blommaert:2021fob,Blommaert:2022ucs,Marolf:2020rpm,Marolf:2020xie}.
+For instance, the factorization puzzle in AdS/CFT \cite{Maldacena:2001kr,Witten:1999xp} (see also \cite{Maldacena:2004rf,Arkani-Hamed:2007cpn}), which has been treated through several approaches, e.g. \cite{Saad:2021uzi,Saad:2021rcu,Saad:2019pqd,Gesteau:2024gzf,McNamara:2020uza,Blommaert:2021fob,Blommaert:2022ucs,Marolf:2020rpm,Marolf:2020xie}.
 They can also generate baby universes \cite{Coleman:1988cy,Coleman:1988tj,Giddings:1988cx,Preskill:1988na,McNamara:2019rup,McNamara:2020uza,Gesteau:2024gzf,Blommaert:2021fob,Blommaert:2022ucs,Marolf:2020rpm,Marolf:2020xie,Marolf:2021ghr}.
-In Coleman's interpretation \cite{Coleman:1988tj}, the effect of Euclidean wormholes in the Euclidean path integral is to generate an effective action where the bilocal (or generalized notions for multiboundary Euclidean wormholes) is substituted by an effective local action where the coupling constants of the original theory get shifted by the so-called alpha parameters (which are spacetime independent).
+In Coleman's interpretation \cite{Coleman:1988tj}, the effect of Euclidean wormholes in the Euclidean path integral is to generate an effective bilocal action (or generalized notions for multi-boundary Euclidean wormholes) which is substituted by an effective local action where the coupling constants of the original theory get shifted by the so-called alpha parameters (which are spacetime independent).
 This suggests that there might be superpositions of universes (i.e. a multiverse) where the alpha parameters take different specific values in each universe.
 This would mean that there is no way to predict the fundamental coupling constants that we observe (although they may have a statistical interpretation \cite{Preskill:1988na}).
-There have been several arguments against non-trivial baby universes in semiclassical gravity in different contexts, e.g. \cite{Engelhardt:2025vsp,Harlow:2025pvj,Marolf:2020xie,Marolf:2020rpm,McNamara:2020uza,Dong:2024tjx,Usatyuk:2024isz,Usatyuk:2024mzs}.
+There have been several arguments against non-trivial baby universes in different contexts, e.g. \cite{Engelhardt:2025vsp,Harlow:2025pvj,Marolf:2020xie,Marolf:2020rpm,McNamara:2020uza,Dong:2024tjx,Usatyuk:2024isz,Usatyuk:2024mzs}.